Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 If you’re on a tighter schedule or want more flexibility, renting a car or booking a taxi or ride share for part of the day can save time and give you more control.

 Alternatively, if you’ve got plenty of time on the island to explore, using public transportation can make you feel more connected with locals.
-Plus, navigating bus schedules and transfers is sort of a soft adventure in and of itself!
+Plus, navigating bus schedules and transfers is sort of an adventure itself!

 Packing Essentials